 Getting around Spain

 Rutas Nacionales (trunk roads) are labelled with 'N', and they connect major cities.
-They are generally well-maintained and provide the fastest route.
+They are generally well maintained and provide the fastest route.
 Autopistas (motorways) are labelled with 'A' and can be found in the outskirts of cities.

 Taxis in Spain are generally safe and easy to find, especially in major cities.
 In small towns, it’s best to look up the taxi hotline beforehand and dial a cab when you need it.
-As compared to most Western European cities, taxis in Spain are reasonably priced.
+As compared to most western European cities, taxis in Spain are reasonably priced.
 There is a surcharge when taking taxis from the airport, bus terminal or train station; be sure to check with your taxi driver beforehand.

 Travelling by bus is the most popular way of getting around Spain.
 Major domestic coach routes include Madrid-Seville, Madrid-Barcelona and Madrid-Valencia.
-The main bus operators are Avanza (tel: 902 020 052; www.avanzabus.com), ALSA (tel: 902 422 242; www.alsa.es) and Eurolines (www.eurolines.es).
-Check their websites for the bus routes.
+The main bus operators are Avanza (tel: +34 91 272 2832; www.avanzabus.com), ALSA (tel: +34 902 422 242; www.alsa.es) and Eurolines (tel: +34 91 506 3360; www.eurolines.es).

 A passport and a valid driving licence are required.
 Most foreign licences including Canadian, EU and US are accepted.
 A valid international insurance policy is also necessary, although this can be purchased at the time of hire.

-Barcelona, Bilbao, Madrid, Sevilla and Valencia are the only Spanish cities with metros; work on the first two lines of the Málaga metro is well underway.
-All cities and towns have bus networks although buses in small towns tend to have limited departures (be sure to check the timetable).
+Barcelona, Bilbao, Madrid, Malaga, Sevilla and Valencia have metro systems.
+All cities and towns have bus networks, although buses in small towns tend to have limited departures (be sure to check the timetable).
 Other towns and resorts are well served by local buses.
 Metered taxis are available in all major towns and cities.